realadammatthew/humbleberger/src/copy/was-yeshua-really-born-of-a-virgin.md

 ### What the Hebrew Scriptures Teach

 The Hebrew Bible does hint at something extraordinary regarding the Messiah's birth.
 In Isaiah 7:14, the prophet says: "Therefore the Lord Himself will give you a sign: Behold, the young woman (*almah*) will conceive and bear a son, and will call his name Immanuel."
 While *almah* means "young woman," it typically refers to a maiden of marriageable age, normally a virgin.
-When Jewish scholars translated Isaiah into Greek (the Septuagint) two centuries before Jesus, they rendered *almah* as *parthenos*, meaning "virgin."
+When Jewish scholars translated Isaiah into Greek (the Septuagint) two centuries before Yeshua, they rendered *almah* as *parthenos*, meaning "virgin."
 They clearly saw the possibility of a miraculous conception.

 Even more, Isaiah 9:6 describes a child who will be called "Mighty God" and "Prince of Peace," and Jeremiah 23:5-6 speaks of a Davidic king whose name will be "The Lord Our Righteousness."
 These titles suggest a Messiah who is not merely human but embodies God's very presence.